appsdevpk/RPGUI/README.md

 RPGUI is distributed under the zlib-license, and is absolutely free for use in any purpose (personal, educational, commercial, etc..).
 See LICENSE.txt for more info.

-## Contact Me

-For issues / bugs use the Report Issue button.
-For anything else, feel free to contact me: ronenness@gmail.com.